 Responsibilities of DB-TG trainees include:

-- Attend and present at the annual training grant retreat.
+- Attend and present at the annual training grant symposium.
 This event includes a keynote seminar from a prominent scientist in the field of developmental biology as well as research talks by trainees.
-The retreat is planned for Jan.
-25-26, 2016.

 - Attend and participate in our quarterly TG sponsored activities.
 These include: a) “Careers in Science” presentations with invited speakers who will discuss career options in, for example, federal research institutes such as the NIH, the FDA or the DOD; in industry; in small liberal arts institutions, or in scientific publishing. b) Lunchtime meeting with Penn faculty (faculty guest of trainees choice) to promote informal discussions centered around the faculty’s field of research, how it relates to clinical issues, the translation of scientific discoveries to address medical problems, and to discuss general issues such as lab management or career path decisions. c) ‘Show and Tell’ research meetings.
 These half-day events will start off with a 30 minute research presentations by trainees with the focus on explaining the ‘why’ and ‘how’ of their thesis projects to other trainees.
 This will be followed by an ‘hands on’ lab experiences organized and led by a trainee.